lgsvl/simulator/README.md

 ## Stay Informed

-Check out our [blog](https://www.lgsvlsimulator.com/blog/) and subscribe to our [mailing list](http://eepurl.com/gpuhkb) to get the latest updates.
+Check out our latest [news](https://www.svlsimulator.com/news/) and subscribe to our [mailing list](http://eepurl.com/gpuhkb) to get the latest updates.

 ## Introduction